Yeditepe University: Campus

-The 26 August Campus has a unique architecture feel, inspired by styles of the Seljuk Empire.
+The August 26th Campus has a unique architecture feel, inspired by styles of the Seljuk Empire.
 The main entrance is 22 meters high, opening to a lit courtyard reminiscent of Seljuk architecture.
 Buildings are covered in Anatolian stone.
 The symbol of the university is a double-headed eagle, representing men and women.
 This symbol is present in the main entrance of the campus and repeated elsewhere.

 Organization

-All academic programs are offered in English except for a program in political science and international relations in French, a program of business administration in German and a program of art and design in Italian.
+All academic programs are offered in English except for a program in political science and international relations in French, a program in business administration and vocational school programs in German, a program in Turkish language and literature in Turkish and a program in Russian language and literature in Russian.

-Currently, Yeditepe University is a signatory to Student Exchange Protocols and Memoranda of Understanding with over 30 universities in the United States and is actively involved with developing the ERASMUS / SOCRATES program with European institutions of higher education.
+Currently, Yeditepe University is a signatory to student exchange protocols and memoranda of understanding with over 30 universities in the United States and is actively involved with developing the Erasmus and Socrates Program with European institutions of higher education.

 Yeditepe has signed an educational affiliation agreement with the International University in Geneva.

-Yeditepe University comprises eleven faculties, three graduate institutes and one vocational school of higher education:
+Yeditepe University comprises eleven faculties, three graduate institutes and one vocational school of higher education.